kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

 sklearn-iris-predictor-default-csjpw   sklearn-iris-predictor-default   sklearn-iris-predictor-default-csjpw   2            Unknown   Deploying
 ```

-If you see `Deploy` status `Unknown` error, this usually indicates that the KFServing `Storage Initializer` init container fails to download the model and you can
+If you see `READY` status in `Unknown` error, this usually indicates that the KFServing `Storage Initializer` init container fails to download the model and you can
 check the init container logs to see why it fails, **note that the pod scales down after sometime if the init container fails**.
 ```bash
 kubectl get pod -l model=sklearn-iris